rhyslwells/Data-Archive/content/categories/data-science/PACF Plots.md

 date modified: 27-09-2025
 tags: []
 ---
-The Partial Autocorrelation Function (PACF) plot shows how a time series is correlated with its **lagged values**, ==while **controlling for correlations at shorter lags**.== For instance, in a series of air passengers, PACF reveals how much each observation is directly influenced by past values and identifies how far back statistically significant correlations exist.

-PACF differs from the [[ACF Plots]] in that it **isolates direct correlations**, removing the effects of intermediate lags.
+The Partial Autocorrelation Function (PACF) plot shows how a time series is correlated with its **lagged values**, ==while controlling for correlations at shorter lags.== PACF differs from the [[ACF Plots]] in that it **isolates direct correlations**, removing the effects of intermediate lags.
 Examining **both ACF and PACF together** provides a more complete view of the time series structure.
 ### **Purpose**

 The PACF is used to: